rahulmathews/riders-server/DEVELOPMENT.md

 ### GitHub Actions

+- **Unified Pipeline**: Single CI → Release workflow for better flow control
-- **CI**: Runs on PRs and pushes to main and develop branches
+- **CI Stage**: Runs on PRs and pushes to main and develop branches
-- **Release**: Automatically triggered on pushes to main and develop branches
+- **Release Stage**: Automatically triggered on pushes to main and develop branches (only if CI passes)
 - **Formatting**: Automatic formatting applied before release to ensure consistency
 - **Changelog**: Generated automatically in CHANGELOG.md with proper version